What happens to your important data when you’re not around?

 These are also scenarios I worry about myself.
 I have a large amount of encrypted data and do many things online that require secure access.
 If something were to happen to me, what would my wife do?

 At odds with security

 This kind of disaster planning is at direct odds with the conventional wisdom that says, “Never share your password with anyone.”
-Yet that’s exactly what you must do, in case something were to happen.
+Yet that’s exactly what you must do in case something happens.

 For those of us who would leave behind a confusing, encrypted, password-protected digital mess, it’s critical to ensure that the right people are able to access and make sense of it all.